apache/incubator-kie-kogito-examples/process-decisions-rest-quarkus/README.md

 It is based on the traffic violation evaluation process, where it is required to fetch Driver information, and based on this, it is first performed the license validation to check if the driver has a valid license (using a RuleUnit in a DRL) after the license validation it is then executed the violation evaluation defined as a DMN decision and following, it is checked in the process if the output contains information whether the driver was suspended or not, completing the process.

-> There are two examples to show different approaches to do integration with decisions, they are pretty similar from the process definition perspective, the difference is related to the task that performs the call to the decision evaluation, either using a Service Task or a Rest Work item.
+> There are two examples to show different approaches to do integration with decisions, they are pretty similar from the process definition perspective, the difference is related to the task that performs the call to the decision evaluation, either using a Service Task or a REST Work item.

 #### Process using Service Tasks